 Philadelphia – 74

 Maybe if it weren’t for the fact that I just got back from San Francisco I would be a little more understanding.
 Unless getting high from marijuana by just walking down the streets is on your list – San Francisco may not be for you.
-That’s just the beginning, I could write a whole post about each of those cities.

 More People = More Chaos